DigitalPublishingToolkit/TOD29GOODDATA/md/book.md

 facilitate new markets and options.

-Community groups such as Pingala and ClearSky Solar have been asking the question, 'who should have energy usage data and under what circumstances?' with quite different perspectives to those of network operators, the large retailers and Federal regulators that are a legacy of the old paradigm.
-These community groups seek to democratise ownership of the energy system through facilitating communities' investment in solar PV assets and sale of the electricity generated.[^05chapter5_9] However, without visibility over relevant data to investment decision-making and electricity loads, participation in the electricity market is more difficult.
+Community groups such as Pingala and ClearSky Solar have been asking the question, ‘who should have energy usage data and under what circumstances?’ with quite different perspectives to those of network operators, the large retailers and Federal regulators that are a legacy of the old paradigm.
+These community groups seek to democratise ownership of the energy system through facilitating communities’ investment in solar PV assets and sale of the electricity generated.[^05chapter5_8] However, without visibility over relevant data to investment decision-making and electricity loads, participation in the electricity market is more difficult.
 Managing a decentralised, variable renewable